Men's interest channel

 A men's interest channel generally refers to either a television station, network or specialty channel that targets men as its main demographic; offering programs that appeal to the male population.

 There are two types of male interest channels: general interest and niche interest.

 General interest

-General interest men's channels are television channels that contain programming from diverse genres and categories that will appeal to the male population including films, lifestyle series, dramatic series, reality series, talk shows and more on varying topics including but unlimited to cooking, travel, cars, sex, sports and more.
+General interest men's channels are television channels that contain programming from diverse genres and categories that will appeal to the male population.
+Categories include, but are not limited to: Films, lifestyle, drama, action, reality TV, and talk shows.
+Other topics include cooking, travel, cars, sex, and sports.